MediahelpSverige/lundsjo/wp-content/plugins/media-from-ftp/readme.txt

 * Meaning 03193845 -> 3rd 19h38m45s

 = 'Fatal error: Maximum execution time of ** seconds exceeded.' get an error message. =
-* Media from FTP Settings -> Settings -> Execution time
+* Media from FTP Settings -> Other -> Execution time
 * Please increasing the number of seconds.

 = 'Fatal error: Call to undefined function getopt()' get an error message in Windows Server. =
 * Media from FTP uses the [getopt](http://php.net/manual/en/function.getopt.php).
 In the case of Windows, please use the PHP5.3.0 higher versions.

 = I want to change the date at the time of registration. =
-* Media from FTP Settings -> Settings -> Date -> Get the date/time of the file, and updated based on it.
+* Media from FTP Settings -> Register -> Date -> Get the date/time of the file, and updated based on it.
 Change it if necessary.
 * Please checked.

 = I want to register at the date of the Exif information. =
-* Media from FTP Settings -> Settings -> Date -> Get the date/time of the file, and updated based on it.
+* Media from FTP Settings -> Register -> Date -> Get the date/time of the file, and updated based on it.
 Change it if necessary.Get by priority if there is date and time of the Exif information.
 * Please checked.

 = I want to register the Exif information in the caption of the media library. =
-* Media from FTP Settings -> Settings -> Exif Caption
+* Media from FTP Settings -> Register -> Exif Caption

 = In Exif Caption, I want to change the display order of the Exif. =
 * Please swapping the order of the Exif Tags.
 Please save your settings.

 = I would like to hide the files do not need to search & registration screen. =
-* Media from FTP Settings -> Settings -> Exclude file
+* Media from FTP Search & Register -> Screen Options -> Exclude file
 * Please enter the exclusion file.
 It can be a regular expression.

 = Periodically, I would like to register. =
 * There is a schedule function.
-* Media from FTP Settings -> Settings -> Schedule
+* Media from FTP Settings -> Register -> Schedule

 = I want to limit the number of registered every once in a schedule. =
-* Media from FTP Search & Register -> Number of items per page:
+* Media from FTP Search & Register -> Screen Options -> Number of items per page:
 * Enter a numeric value.
-* Media from FTP Settings -> Settings -> Schedule -> Apply Schedule
+* Media from FTP Settings -> Register -> Schedule -> Apply Schedule
 * Please checked.
-* Media from FTP Settings -> Settings -> Schedule -> Apply limit number of update files.
+* Media from FTP Settings -> Register -> Schedule -> Apply limit number of update files.
 * Please checked.

 = I would like to apply a more finely schedule. =